rocky-linux/documentation/docs/books/admin_guide/14-special-authority.md

 default:other::---
 ```

-### SetUID, SetGID, Sticky BIT
+### SetUID

 The role of SetUID:

 * Only executable binaries can set SUID permissions.
 * The executor of the command should have x permission to the program.
 * The executor of the command obtains the identity of the owner of the program file when executing the program.
-It is equivalent to that during the execution of the command, the executor temporarily obtains the "transformation" permission.
 * The identity change is only valid during execution, and once the binary program is finished, the executor's identity is restored to the original identity.

 Why does GNU/Linux need such strange permissions?